 - 1. First, determine how you want the flooring to run.
 Typically for plank products, the flooring runs the length of the room.
 There may be exceptions since it is all a matter of preference. - 2.
 To avoid narrow plank widths or short plank lengths near the walls/doors, it is important to do some preplanning.
-Using the width of the room, calculate how many full planks will fit into the area and how much space remains that will need to be covered by partial planks. - 3.
-The end joints are a drop and lock system that allows you to butt the ends together and fold down to create a tight joint, you may need to roll or tap the surface to flush the surface of the planks. - 4.
+Using the width of the room, calculate how many full boards will fit into the area and how much space remains that will need to be covered by partial planks. - 3.
 Start with a whole plank in the left hand corner of the room with the tongue side and end toward the wall.
 Lay the first row of planks along a chalk line and trim to fit to the wall allowing a 1/4 inch expansion space.
 If starting the first row with a whole width plank it will be necessary to trim the tongues next to the wall, then place the cut ends next to the wall.
-To trim the planks, use a utility knife and a straight edge to score the top surface of the plank, and then bend it downward to separate the pieces, you can also use a VCT (Vinyl Composition Tile) or laminate cutter for end cuts only; a table saw or saber saw also works well for both end and length cuts. - 5.
-Align the end joints of the planks in the first row by laying the ends together.
+To trim the planks, use a utility knife and a straight edge to score the top surface of the plank, and then bend it downward to separate the pieces, you can also use a VCT (Vinyl Composition Tile) cutter for end cuts only; a table saw or saber saw also works well for both end and length cuts.

+Align and attach the end joints of the planks in the first row by inserting the tongue into the groove.
 Use spacers between the long edge and end of the planks next to the wall to maintain the expansion space.